tina4stack/tina4-php/docs/howdoi.md

 ## Add a REST end point

-The REST end point is easily added with an anonymous method to handle the request, the anonymous method should have the response variable.
+The REST end point is easily added, with an anonymous method to handle the request, the anonymous method should have the response variable.
 The request exposes more information which comes from the browser, in the case of parameters.

 ```php